constructicon/ukrainian/content/instructions-english.md

 Our system of semantic annotation includes 53 tags that describe general semantic types of constructions and 157 secondary tags that specify their sub-types.
-Explanations of individual semantic tags will be available here later.
+Explanations of individual semantic tags are available [here](https://constructicon.github.io/russian/semantic-types/).

 ### 4.4.2.
 Semantic roles

+Our understanding of semantic roles does not deviate from the standard.
+Explanations and illustrations of semantic roles available for Advanced Search will appear here later.